Skip to main content

 Cendol (Coconut Milk Dessert)

-A sweet dessert consisting of shaved ice, green jelly noodles made from rice flour and pandan extract, coconut milk, and palm sugar syrup.
-It's a popular and refreshing treat.
+Shaved ice topped with green jelly noodles made from rice flour and pandan, then coconut milk and palm sugar syrup.
+Sweet, cold and hard to stop eating.

 vegetarian